Glendale California

 The annual average precipitation is just over 21 inches (530 mm), mostly falling between November and April.
 Rainfall totals are highly variable from year to year, with the wettest years (sometimes over 30 inches (760 mm) of rainfall) usually associated with warm El Niño conditions, and the drier years (sometimes under 10 inches (250 mm) of rainfall) with cool La Niña episodes in the Pacific.

 The hills and mountains of northern Glendale very rarely have snow, owing to its warmer temperatures during the winter.
 It may only occur about every five to ten years.
 The last time it snowed was February 26, 2011, in which snow accumulation of approximately 3 inches (7.6 cm) occurred and sleet was present.
 Frost sometimes occurs at night from late November to early March.
 Heavy rains and thunderstorms are also common during the winter.
-The spring brings pleasant weather, with very little rain.
+The spring brings temperate weather, with little rain.
 The summer is usually fairly warm, with highs from 85 Â°F (29 Â°C), to the low 100s (40 Â°C).
 Summer is usually very dry, but thunderstorms can come from Arizona, bringing high humidity into the area.
 These rare days cause heat indices over 120 Â°F (49 Â°C).
-Fall brings nice weather, but can be gusty due to the Santa Ana winds, blowing in once or twice a year from October to December.
+Fall often brings clear and dry weather, but can be gusty due to the Santa Ana winds, blowing in once or twice a year from October to December.
 Santa Ana winds can reach up to 70 miles per hour (110 km/h), with gusts up to 100 miles per hour (160 km/h) in mountain passes and canyons.
 Thunderstorms occur very rarely and they are accompanied by gusty winds and hail.

 Armenian families have lived in the city since the 1920s, but the surge in immigration escalated in the 1970s.
 Armenian Americans are well integrated into the city, with many businesses, several Armenian schools, and ethnic/cultural organizations serving this ethnic group.
-Most of the Armenians in Glendale arrived in the past two decades.
-The city of Glendale is home to one of the largest Armenian communities outside of Armenia.

 Beginning in the late 1980s, with assistance from family and friends already there, Armenians from the former Soviet Union began arriving.
 In the Glendale Unified School District, by 1988, along with students from the Middle East, they had become the largest ethnic group in the public schools, now having a larger number than Latinos.

-A new headquarters of the Armenian National Committee of America-Western Region opened in 1994.
 By 1996, longtime Anglo residents, largely fueled by anti-Armenian sentiment, decried the increased density in South Glendale.
 By 1999, about 25% of the population spoke Armenian and there were many Armenian businesses.

 According to the United States 2000 Census, Glendale is home to 65,343 Armenian Americans (making up 34.1% of the total population), increasing from 1990 when there were 31,402 Armenian Americans in the city.
 As of 2005, one-third of Los Angeles' estimated 153,000 Armenians (or 51,000, around a quarter of Glendale's 205,000 residents) lived in Glendale.
 At that time, Armenians held a majority on the Glendale city council, and it had done so since that year.
-By 2005 the Armenian population was 40% of the total population.
+By 2005, the Armenian population was 40% of the total population.

 In 2014, a Glendale Police Department spokesperson, stated, "In five to eight years, the [Armenian] community went from a few thousand to about 40,000."
 Levon Marashlian, an instructor of Armenian history at Glendale College, stated that in the early 1990s Glendale's Armenian community became the largest in the Los Angeles metropolitan area, surpassing the Armenian community of Hollywood.
 Alice Petrossian, the GUSD director of intercultural education, stated that Burbank lies within the middle of other Armenian communities, so it attracted Armenians.
 There are also a great number of Armenian immigrants from Iran who, due to the religious restrictions and lifestyle limitations of the Islamic government, immigrated to the US, many to Glendale since it was where their relatives resided.